 Our inaugural session, ‘Race, Brutality, and Protest in the United States’ (June 19, 2020), featured speakers from the UK and US, and was well-attended by scholars, students, and members of the public, offering a model for wider engagement.
 Several scholars from our international panel are now working with the event organiser, Megan Hunt, to produce a special issue of the journal Comparative American Studies, highlighting the expertise and timeliness of discussions that emerged during the event.

 Possible topics for future seminars could be inspired by current events, significant anniversaries, or other relevant factors such as public holidays, elections, or dedicated history months (e.g. Black History Month, Disability History Month).
 Our first seminar was hosted via Zoom and featured five-minute presentations from multiple speakers, but suggestions for alternative formats are welcome.

 If you have a proposal, any questions, or want to discuss a potential idea, get in touch with our committee secretary, Tom Tunstall Allcock, at: firstname.lastname@example.org

 Race, Brutality, and Protest in the United States

 19 June 2020, 13.00-15.00, BST.
-Further information and registration link here
+Further information and readings suggested by our participants can be found here